tmtxt/clojure-web-skeleton/README.md

 Views are defined using [Selmer](https://github.com/yogthos/Selmer) (a Django inspired template system) and are located under `resources/templates`.
 The namespace `app.views.layout` contains some helper function for rendering view (`render` function).
+Of course, you can use any template library that you want

 ```
 (render "home/index.html" {:name "some arguments"})